Print finishes that enhance your marketing

 Thermochromic inks will reveal a graphic that is not visible at room temperature.
 When heat is applied, which may be through something as subtle as human touch, the dye becomes translucent.
 It’s a great way to encourage people to engage with your printed item.

-Enquire about print finishes
+Enquire about print finishing solutions

 Recommended for you